usra-riacs/stochastic-benchmark/README.md

 Repository for Stochastic Optimization Solvers Benchmark implementation of the Window Sticker framework.

+The benchmarking approach is described in this [preprint](https://arxiv.org/abs/2402.10255) titled: *Benchmarking the Operation of Quantum Heuristics and Ising Machines: Scoring Parameter Setting Strategies on Optimization Applications*.

 Details of the implementation and an illustrative example for Wishart instances found [here](examples/wishart_n_50_alpha_0.5/wishart_n_50_alpha_0.50.ipynb) are given in this [document](stochastic-benchmarking-notes.pdf).

 ## Table of Contents